Top 9 Things to Do in Nairobi, Kenya

 young elephants, a human caretaker, and a giraffe walk across a grassy area at Sheldrick Wildlife Trust's Orphans' Project

-The Sheldrick Wildlife Trust operates the world’s most successful animal rescue.
+The Sheldrick Wildlife Trust operates the world’s most successful elephant rescue.
 Photo courtesy of Sheldrick Wildlife Trust.

 Coo over baby elephants